WeBankPartners/open-monitor/README.md

 Prometheus is an open-source monitor-alarm system and time series database (TSDB) developed by SoundCloud.
 It is an open-source version of the Google BorgMon monitoring system in Go language.

-The Prometheus Monitoring Plugin consists of several components: `Prometheus Server`, `Consul`, `Alert Manager`, and `Monitoring Applications`.

 Open-Monitor encapsulates the functionality of Prometheus without intrusion and provides better alarm management and graphic dashboard, as well as interaction with other systems.

+Open-Monitor consists of several components: `Prometheus`, `Alert Manager`, `Monitor`, `Agent_manager`, `Ping_exporter`, `Archive_mysql_tool`.

 ## System Architecture